 The payment system we use requires you to put in your name, address and email of the card holder (not necessarily the person making the order).
 This is common practice because we are not permitted to hold your payment details and required to process the payment securely.

 The recruitment process – what do we need from you?

 In order to ensure we are employing the safest and best possible Play and Youth Workers to work at Challengers schemes there are a number of processes you must complete.

 The interview process comprises a group recruitment event which lasts a couple of hours and includes a number of group activities to see how playful you are and how well you work in a team as well as some administration to prove you are who you say you are!

 Once you have successfully completed the interview process we will carry out a Disclosure and Barring Service (DBS) check to make sure you have no criminal activity that would exclude you from working with children or vulnerable adults.
-This involves completing a form and providing us with current address and photo ID.
+This involves completing a form and providing us with some identification to prove your current address and photo ID.
 We then send this off to the DBS and once they have completed their checks they send you a certificate, which you have to pass on to us.
 The process takes on average 3 weeks.
 If you have joined the DBS Update Service please let us know at your interview.

 We also gather 2 references from previous employers or people who know you well (although not your family) to say whether they think you are suitable for the work.

 You must also complete and return (preferably by email) the recruitment paperwork (Terms and Conditions, Tax form, Medical Questionnaire and New Employee form) that we have sent you – these documents are all mandatory before you start working for us so please return them quickly so your start date is not delayed.